TheYuanLiao/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a postdoctoral researcher at the Department of Space, Earth and Environment, Chalmers University of Technology, Sweden (2021-).
-I work at the intersection of data science and mobility.
+I’m a visiting postdoctoral research fellow at the Department of Applied Mathematics and Computer Science, Technical University of Denmark (2024-).
+I'm affiliated with Chalmers University of Technology, Sweden (2021-).
+I work at the intersection of data science and human mobility.
 My research vision is the data-driven understanding of human mobility to empower the environmentally and socially sustainable transformation of global cities.
-The vision highlights the use of big and continuous data from newly emerged sources, such as Twitter, mobile phones, and other online platforms.
-My active research interests include mobility data science, urban big data, GIS, and sustainable transport.
+The vision highlights using big and continuous data from newly emerged sources, such as mobile phones.
+My research interests include urban mobility, social segregation, and sustainable transport.

 In my master thesis at [Tsinghua University](https://www.tsinghua.edu.cn/en/), China (2013-2016), I studied driver distractions during driving on road safety and how to detect them in practice by combining gaze and behavioural data.